linucks/ambuild/README.md

 The code is developed by [Abbie Trewin's](https://twitter.com/AbbieTrewin) group at the [University of Lancaster](https://www.lancaster.ac.uk/sci-tech/about-us/people/abbie-trewin).

-Any lines preceded by '#' indicate a comment to help explain each line of code.
-To install Ambuild, copy and paste each line of code separately into your terminal window (unless otherwise indicated).
-Please do not copy and paste the comment lines preceded by a hashtag (#)!

 ## Installation
 In order to run at all, Ambuild requires [numpy](https://numpy.org/), which is easily installed into any Python installation with a command such as:
 ```